rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ... and many more.
 Choices will be made by considering the balance of these emotions for a given situation.
 There may need to be some that are strongly negative (figuratively speaking) so that, for example, extreme suffering cannot be considered an acceptable tradeoff for a large number of smaller gains.

-> An additional benefit of emotions is to imporove human-machine interactions, therefore there is an incentive to replicate human emotions where reasonable (i.e. there will be some emotions that we will not want to include).
+> An additional benefit of emotions is to imporove human-machine interactions, therefore there is an incentive to replicate human emotions where reasonable (though there will be some emotions that we will not want to include).

-> Of course, we don't know what this means in terms of subjective experience for the AI.
-That is a harder problem.
+> Of course we don't know what this means in terms of subjective experience for the AI.
+That is a harder problem and a very important one.

 ### The Primary Focus